 Labour has had an almost uninterrupted quarter of a century reign in the city of Glasgow.
-In that time, the organisation and its representain the city of Glasgow.
 In that time, the organisation and its representatives have become more and more tightly woven into local society, snuggling closer and closer to those with wealth and power.